Greetings and welcome back, Rush Limbaugh, the EIB Network.

 But they're not going to have a solution to it with just a new figurehead.

-And even then it isn't going to happen overnight.
+And even then, it isn't going to happen overnight.

-That's not going to change tomorrow.
+That's not going to change tomorrow when Mubarak's gone.

 It isn't going to change next year after Mubarak's gone.